Ziva Vatra - home :: Odds and Sods :: Tools

 Turns out the AK55KJ looks very similar to other Chinese branded products, specifically the Atten AT938D.
 This forum post specifically lists the "CSI Deluxe 60W Digital Soldering Station", the "CSI 3DLF", the "Hakko 936" and the "Atten AT938D" as being the same system just re-branded.

 After more research it seems they all look exactly the same and have the same specifications, of which (as mentioned in the forum) the AT938D seems to be the original, while others are re-branded.
 To confirm that the device is the same as the Atten, I found the Atten manual, and I tried the mode settings and options in there on my AK55J.
 To my delight everything worked, including the tip temperature calibration (which I did not even know my device had!).
-It seems the items not only look the same, but the firmware acts the same, so I am feeling confident that spare parts for these devices should be interchangable.
+It seems the items not only look the same, but the firmware acts the same, so I am feeling confident that spare parts for these devices should be interchangeable.

 Looking online, you can still buy the AT938D and spare parts are numerous (both OEM and third-party), so I will concentrate on Atten replacement parts.